 On Tuesday 13 October 1914, John Tudor Griffiths emigrated to Australia.
 He embarked the Motor Vessel ‘Indrapura’ at London (Tilbury) Docks and sailed for Sydney, Australia.
 His occupation on the Ship’s Manifest is recorded as a Farm Student and his age as 16 years.

-Nothing is known of his life in Australia, but during late 1915 he enlisted with the 9th Battalion Australian Infantry Reinforcements and on Friday 31 March 1916 with the Battalion he sailed for Europe on HMAT Ship ‘Star of Victoria’.
+Margaret A Gunter tells us that after he arrived in Sydney, he travelled to Teven, Northern Rivers of New South Wales where he worked on her Grandparents’ dairy farm.
+During late 1915 he enlisted with the 9th Battalion Australian Infantry Reinforcements and on Friday 31 March 1916 with the Battalion he sailed for Europe on HMAT Ship ‘Star of Victoria’.
 He was killed in action soon after arriving at the front.

 Liverpool Daily Post – 23 August 1916 – News was received in Rhyl yesterday that Private John Tudor Griffiths, son of Mr Griffiths, Free Trade Hall, had been killed in action.
 The young man was but 18 years of age when war broke out, and was in Australia at the time.
 He at once joined the Australian Forces and in due time proceeded to the front.